 Urial (Ladakhi : shapu)

 Urial is the smallest sheep in the world.
 Its body is as long as its horns which usually measure up to 99cm.
 This sheep is mostly found on the grassy mountain slopes.
-There are only about 500 Urial in Ladakh and the decline in them is because of their vulnerability to hunters.
+There is only about 500 Urial in Ladakh and the decline in them is because of their vulnerability to hunters.

 Bharal or Blue Sheep (Ladakhi: napo)